realwumbl3/codemeta/README.md

 ## Tips

 -   To create a fragment manually, place the cursor on a line with `//cm` or `#cm` and run "Create Fragment for Line"
--   Edit the first line of a fragment to improve its inline bracket preview
+-   Edit the first line of a fragment to improve its pill preview
 -   Keep your `cms/` directory under version control if you want fragment history

 ## License